Navigating Career Change and Transitions: Is a Career Coach Your Compass?

 Practical Steps for a Successful Career Change

-Embarking on a career change requires a series of practical steps, from initial research to acquiring new skills and networking.
+Embarking on a career change requires practical steps, from initial research to acquiring new skills and networking.
 This section provides a roadmap for making your career change a reality.

 Self-Assessment and Industry Research

-• Identify Your Skills and Interests: Start by taking stock of your skills, interests, and values.
+• Identify Your Skills and Interests: Take stock of your skills, interests, and values.
 Consider how these can translate into different careers or industries.

 • Conduct Market Research: Research industries and roles that align with your skills and interests.
 Look into job market trends, demand for specific roles, and potential salary ranges.